-All English majors must take the Departmental Exam and submit a departmental portfolio as part of the graduation requirements.
-Full details are available at www.wheaton.edu/Academics/Departments/English/Majors/Portfolio.
+All English majors must submit a departmental portfolio as part of the graduation requirements.
+Full details are available at www.wheaton.edu/Academics/Departments/English/Majors.

 The department offers an honors program for outstanding junior and senior majors who want to undertake independent research.
 Details are available in the department office or on the department website.

-Requirements for a minor in English are 20 hours, including either ENGL 101 or 215, either 105 or 216, and one American literature course (ENGL 341, 342, 343).
-Other courses are at the student's discretion, except that if a student takes neither ENGL 215 nor 216, one of the remaining courses must be a course in British literature.
+Requirements for a minor in English are 20 hours, including either ENGL 111 or 215, one course from ENGL 115, 202, or 225/226, and one American literature course (ENGL 341, 342, or 343).
+Other courses are at the student's discretion, except that if a student takes neither ENGL 215 nor 225/226, one of the remaining courses must be a course in British literature.

 ENGL 285.
 Topics in Global Literature.
 An introductory survey of a literature outside the Western tradition, e.g. the literature of Africa, Latin America, India, or the Far East (China and/or Japan).
-Diversity course.
+Legacy diversity course.
 (2)

 ENGL 326.
 Children's Literature.
 A chronological survey by genre of books written for children, preschool through grade six.
 (Does not count toward general education requirement or English major.)
 (2)